 1950s Fibreglass Tripod Floor Lamp

-Materials: Tripod black painted iron legs.
-Orange/yellow conical fibreglass tube.
+Materials: Tripod black painted metal (iron) legs.
+Orange/yellow conical fibreglass tubular lampshade.
 Some brass and metal parts, brass socket.

 Total Height: 150 cm / 44.48”

 Fibreglass tube: ∅ 25 to 15 cm / 5.90”